 Recycle a Treasured T-Shirt Into a Zippered Bag

-Lazies, Julie Herman of Jaybird Quilts and Terry Atkinson of Atkinson Designs have been taunting me on Instagram and Facebook with their candy wrapper Becca Bags.
-Well, no more ladies!
+Lazies, Julie Herman of Jaybird Quilts has been taunting me on Instagram and Facebook with pics of candy wrapper Becca Bags.
+Well, no more!
 I’m going all t-shirt on you with a fantastic up-cycled Becca Bag that has a surprise ending.

 The design on this t-shirt is by artist Charley Harper.
 For our purposes, this is an all-over design, rather than an emblem or logo.
 The whole thing won’t fit on Becca, but I’m not too concerned about centering or cropping it for this project.
 It will be fun no matter where it lands.

 Instead of piecing fabrics to build the panel shown in white/orange/blue on the large Becca Bag from the pattern cover, I’ll simply cut panels the size needed for this project.

 I cut my Dreamy Fusible Fleece for Becca as per the pattern and used it as my guide for positioning the artwork.
 I folded the fleece in half to represent one side of Becca.
 Remember some of this design will end up on the bottom and wrap around the bag at the ends.

 I decided to piece the artwork panel to a plain panel cut from the back of the t-shirt to make the fabric size needed.

 Right about now, many of you are talking to the screen telling me: ‘Use a lightweight fusible interfacing to stabilize that t-shirt’!
 That’s standard procedure when making t-shirt quilts.